wozo/Leaflet-Maps-Marker/readme.txt

 Copyright 2011-2012, Robert Harm, All Rights Reserved

 == Upgrade Notice ==
-= v3.3 =
- - see http://www.mapsmarker.com/v3.3 for more details
-= v3.2.1 =
+= v3.2.2 =
-no more manual edits needed if you add maps via do_shortcode() - see http://www.mapsmarker.com/v3.2.1 for more details = v3.2 =
+add compatibility checks for footer and condition css loading - see http://www.mapsmarker.com/v3.2.2 for more details = v3.2.1 = no more manual edits needed if you add maps via do_shortcode() - see http://www.mapsmarker.com/v3.2.1 for more details = v3.2 =